ksoule/skellie/app/views/README.md

 here live the .erb files.

-inform what the user sees. uses "<%= %>"et.al to run additional html in the "yield" area of the layout.
+inform what the user sees. uses "<%= %>" et.al to run additional html in the "yield" area of the layout.

 ## layout.erb
 - this is the main template of your site